ISSA GUIDELINES, KNOWLEDGE-SHARING AND INNOVATION

-The E-Learning course on ISSA Guidelines on Service Quality aims to assist social security institutions to improve service performance in the day-to-day actions and business processes.
-Social security institutions are at different stages in developing service quality.
+This course on the ISSA Guidelines on Service Quality aims to assist social security institutions in improving service performance in their day-to-day actions and business processes.
+Social security institutions are at different stages in service quality development.
 While every institution strives to operate an efficient and effective social security system, delivery mechanisms and customer experiences vary widely.
-Quality service is an investment in the efficiency and effectiveness of social security delivery, leading to greater trust and confidence in the social security system and better social outcomes.
+Service quality is a key aspect of the efficiency and effectiveness of social security delivery, leading to greater trust and confidence in the social security system and better social outcomes.